 Fees are billed monthly.

-This includes all correspondence (text/email/phone calls) and all in office appointments.
+This includes all correspondence (text/email/phone calls/telemedicine) and all in office appointments.
 One in-home appointment per year included (if medically necessary).
-Additional in-home visits may incur an additional fee.
+Additional in-home visits incur an additional fee.

 What about lab work, medications, imaging and consultants?

-If you have insurance, we can bill those through your insurance.
+If you have insurance, we can order those through your insurance.

-If you don’t have insurance or if you don’t want to go through your insurance due to high deductibles/copays, we can get out-of-pocket pricing - which can sometimes be cheaper than insurance copays!
+If you don’t have insurance or if you don’t want to go through your insurance due to high deductibles/copays, we can get cash-pay pricing - which can sometimes be cheaper than insurance copays!

 Can I use HSA to pay for your service?

-Yes!
-Patients have had success using HSA to pay for services with other DPC doctors in the past, and as of Jan 2026, legislation has officially clarified that HSA can be used to pay for DPC service fees.
+Patients have had success using HSA to pay for services with other DPC doctors in the past, and as of Jan 2026, legislation has officially clarified that HSA can normally be used to pay for DPC service fees.
+Consult with your employee benefits coordinator or your CPA as to whether, and to what extent you can use HSA funds.

 Do you see Medicare patients?